November 2

 Scoring Points In The Red Zone

-As offenses get closer to the end zone, it gets harder and hard to score.
+As offenses get closer to the end zone, it gets harder and harder to score.
 Teams who run spread offenses rely on horizontal and vertical spacing to get the ball to their athletes in space.

 Successful teams convert a high percentage of the time in the end zone and don’t miss opportunities to score points.